 Of course, as the population increases along or near the Continental Divide, these conflicts will only continue to grow.

-Clifford, in my opinion, has an obvious affinity for the inhabitants living around the Continent Divide.
-Specifically, those who live in a traditional manner vs the more recent white collar recreationists (such as myself) that are now arguably the primary users and economic drivers of the land:
+Clifford, in my opinion, has an apparent affinity for the inhabitants living around the Continent Divide.
+Specifically, those who live in a traditional manner vs. the more recent white collar recreationists (such as myself) that are now arguably the primary users and economic drivers of the land: